jsmrcaga/control-core/cli/readme.md

     -t, --threads	Maximum number of threads
-    -r, --respawn	If dead threads should automatically respawn -i, --idle		Maximum time a thread can be idle before killing it (incompatible with respawn) --verbose		Verbose logging
+    -r, --respawn	If dead threads should automatically respawn -i, --idle		Maximum time a thread can be idle before killing it (incompatible with respawn) -k, --fast-fail Kill process (exit 1) if a worker error happens --verbose		Verbose logging
     --renderer		Path to a custom renderer
 ```